Information for International Applicants

 Admitted International Students

 Once you are admitted to RSPH, our office will send you an email with detailed instructions about logging in to the Admitted Student Portal.
-On the portal, under the Confirm Enrollment tab, click on the International Students section for all necessary forms (like the visa information sheet and financial certificate form) and next steps for getting everything in order.
+On the portal home page, under the Next Steps section, click on the International Student Enrollment link for all necessary forms (like the visa information sheet) and next steps for getting everything in order.
 You will receive necessary login information in your acceptance email.

-Rollins requires that all admitted international students provide documentation by June 15 verifying that they have the funds to pay for tuition and estimated living expenses for one year.
+Rollins requires that all admitted international students provide documentation no later than June 15 (including I-20 documents) verifying that they have the funds to pay for tuition and estimated living expenses for one year*.
+We strongly encourage students to submit their I-20 documents prior to the June 15 deadline.
 Emory will not initiate the visa process until all of your financial documentation is in.
-So, once you confirm your enrollment, filling out the financial certificate form on the Admitted Student Portal is your first priority.
+So, once you confirm your enrollment, filling out the financial certificate form on the Admitted Student Portal is your first priority. *This is not required for students enrolling in the Executive MPH Program.

 If you plan on bringing a family member with you, you will need to confirm that you have the funds to accommodate them, too.
 Make sure you study the financial certificate instructions for the specifics.
 Likewise, if you are bringing dependents with you while you're in school, you'll need to complete the I-20 dependent processing section of your financial certificate form.
 A dependent I-20 will then be created for them to accompany you to the U.S.